davidebolo1993/NanoR/README.md

 NanoR is submitted to a scientific journal.

+NanoR is frequently updated in its first release, so be sure to download the most recent tar.gz !!!

 ## Background

 NanoR was developed under R 3.1.3 and tested on Unix, MacOSX and Windows using: